Cross-collaborative agile UX/UI Research and Design

 Market Research

-- Laché has more diverse demographics served.
+- Laché serves a more diverse demographic.

 - While I later learned that LMC does host student showcases, performances, public events, workshops, and class series, it was unclear based on the web content.